francescogerardomarra/its/learning/docker/orchestrator/docker-swarm/node/why-multiple/service-deployment/shut-down/definition/definition.md

-# Can a Container Be Suddenly Shutted Down?
+# Can a Container Be Suddenly Shut Down?
 Definition

 **Question:**

-If I perform a service update and the container that is going to be shutted down is managing a client request, it's going to be shutted down anyway or Docker Swarm waits that it finishes to manage the request?
+If I perform a service update and the container that is going to be shut down is managing a client request, it's going to be shut down anyway or Docker Swarm waits that it finishes to manage the request?

 **Answer:**